FAIRplus/the-fair-cookbook/content/recipes/interoperability/covid19-sample-metadata-profile-shex-use-case_matched.md

 ## Conclusions

-In this recipe, we have presented how to implement a minimal medata profile and validate data entry with a specific technology stack: namely using RDF(URL_TO_INSERT_RECORD http://www.w3.org/TR/2014/REC-rdf11-concepts-20140225/) and Shape Express standard (URL_TO_INSERT_TERM https://fairsharing.org/search?fairsharingRegistry=Standard).
+In this recipe, we have presented how to implement a minimal medata profile and validate data entry with a specific technology stack: namely using RDF(URL_TO_INSERT_RECORD http://www.w3.org/TR/2014/REC-rdf11-concepts-20140225/) and Shape Express standard (URL_TO_INSERT_TERM https://fairsharing.org/search?fairsharingRegistry=Standard) .
 Other approaches are possible and we provide details in a dedicated recipe where JSO(URL_TO_INSERT_RECORD http://www.sequenceontology.org/)N(URL_TO_INSERT_RECORD http://dx.doi.org/10.17487/RFC8259) schema<!-- TO(URL_TO_INSERT_RECORD http://browser.planteome.org/amigo/term/TO:0000387#display-lineage-tab)DO add a link to corresponding document --> and JSO(URL_TO_INSERT_RECORD http://www.sequenceontology.org/)N(URL_TO_INSERT_RECORD http://dx.doi.org/10.17487/RFC8259)-LD(URL_TO_INSERT_RECORD https://json-ld.org/spec/latest/json-ld/)<!-- TO(URL_TO_INSERT_RECORD http://browser.planteome.org/amigo/term/TO:0000387#display-lineage-tab)DO add a link to corresponding document --> technologies are used.
 This recipe tackles an important aspect of the FAIR(URL_TO_INSERT_RECORD https://www.go-fair.org/fair-principles/) principles(URL_TO_INSERT_RECORD https://www.go-fair.org/fair-principles/), shining the light on the need to provide sufficient descriptive metadata to associate with an assay data file to allow its correct interpretation.
 The recipe therefore provides a piece of the jigsaw to establish a FAIR(URL_TO_INSERT_RECORD https://www.go-fair.org/fair-principles/) datasets.
 There are some caveats or improvements which could be made.
-For instance, the devised shex expression and the associated instance RDF(URL_TO_INSERT_RECORD http://www.w3.org/TR/2014/REC-rdf11-concepts-20140225/) graph  could be assigned a persistent identifier (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=identifier_schema)s (PID(URL_TO_INSERT_RECORD http://pid.nci.nih.gov/)).
+For instance, the devised shex expression and the associated instance RDF(URL_TO_INSERT_RECORD http://www.w3.org/TR/2014/REC-rdf11-concepts-20140225/) graph  could be assigned a persistent identifier (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=identifier_schema) s (PID(URL_TO_INSERT_RECORD http://pid.nci.nih.gov/)).
 Another improvement could be a better integration with repositories (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=repository)  such FAIR(URL_TO_INSERT_RECORD https://www.go-fair.org/fair-principles/)sharing(URL_TO_INSERT_RECORD https://www.FAIRsharing.org)(URL_TO_INSERT_RECORD https://www.FAIRsharing.org) or the main sequence data submission systems such as INSD(URL_TO_INSERT_RECORD https://nsd.no/en/)C(URL_TO_INSERT_RECORD http://dublincore.org/documents/dces/)(URL_TO_INSERT_RECORD https://doi.org/10.25504/FAIRsharing.3nx7t) deposition pipelines.

 ### What to read next?

 * How to validate a FAST(URL_TO_INSERT_RECORD https://www.oclc.org/research/themes/data-science/fast.html)Q sequencing file?<!-- TO(URL_TO_INSERT_RECORD http://browser.planteome.org/amigo/term/TO:0000387#display-lineage-tab)DO add a link to corresponding document -->
-* How to express Minimal Metadata checklist in machine readable format (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=model_and_format)<!-- TO(URL_TO_INSERT_RECORD http://browser.planteome.org/amigo/term/TO:0000387#display-lineage-tab)DO add a link to corresponding document -->
+* How to express Minimal Metadata checklist in machine readable format (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=model_and_format) <!-- TO(URL_TO_INSERT_RECORD http://browser.planteome.org/amigo/term/TO:0000387#display-lineage-tab)DO add a link to corresponding document -->
 * How to validate metadata with JSO(URL_TO_INSERT_RECORD http://www.sequenceontology.org/)N(URL_TO_INSERT_RECORD http://dx.doi.org/10.17487/RFC8259) Schema?<!-- TO(URL_TO_INSERT_RECORD http://browser.planteome.org/amigo/term/TO:0000387#display-lineage-tab)DO add a link to corresponding document -->
 * How to perform data integration with SP(URL_TO_INSERT_RECORD http://bioportal.bioontology.org/ontologies/SP)ARQL(URL_TO_INSERT_RECORD http://www.w3.org/TR/sparql11-overview/)?<!-- TO(URL_TO_INSERT_RECORD http://browser.planteome.org/amigo/term/TO:0000387#display-lineage-tab)DO add a link to corresponding document -->